I'm Honey!

 But remember darling, don’t be too ‘nonjudgemental.’
 In other words, don’t become apathetic about your behavior!
 When you are overwhelmed and don’t know what to do to make a situation better let’s greet your options with grace, courteous goodwill, and refinement.
 This is certainly giving ourselves grace.

 It is very hard to find grace in hard times for women over 50 when they are widowed, divorced, change careers, have an ill spouse, retire and live in Elsewhere.
 These are major life changes.
 We find we are at the mercy of circumstances beyond our control.
 We are forced to find a new normal.
+When we look back at the past, we can see how much we’ve grown through these challenges.
 We are faced with heartache, despair, and debilitating stress.

 We have no choice, darling.
 Remember we are wisened women after 50 and we have the tools to give ourselves grace during hard times.

 We can sink or we can swim.
 We have no choice but to learn to navigate.
+Sometimes, you have to make your best guess about what to do next, even when the path isn’t clear.
 We have to move toward self-growth.
 I am a firm believer in reaching out to others for help, taking one step at a time, opening myself to learning, eventually accepting the change, and then focusing on positive possibilities.
 I also create a support team.
+Sometimes, help comes as a gentle pull from someone who cares, reminding us that support can appear in unexpected ways.
 Trust me, darling, it usually works.

 When we are confronted with giving ourselves grace during hard times, resilience is key.
 Some of us have it.
 Some of us don’t.
 If you don’t have resilience you do have the wear with all to ‘think.’
+Your ability to cope is strengthened by giving yourself grace, allowing you to face challenges with renewed strength.
 If you are unable to act, call in those who can help you put your thoughts and desires into action.
 I have done this.
 It takes a village sometimes.
 You are not weak when you call on others.
 You are strong.
 Showing vulnerability is empowering.
 Did you know that most women CEOs of corporations are women who show their vulnerable side to their staff?

 Be grateful

 Lastly, ‘simply be’ by showing grace to yourself, too.
-I am just one grateful person.
+I am just one grateful and blessed person to have learned the value of grace.
 In my stories to you, I have written that I think this began at a young age when my mom, may she rest in peace, gave me my first box of stationary and pencil set to write to people who gave me presents on my birthday.
 I learned to express thanks.
 I felt good.
 I was happy with myself.
 I have passed this down to my daughters and grandchildren.
 Whatever means you have turned on gratitude.

 December 4, 2022